kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

   - image_path: /assets/images/power_habit.jpg
     alt: "The Power of Habit"
     title: "The Power of Habit by Charles Duhigg and Atomic Habits by James Clear "
-    text: "Both books cover a fascinating topic of human habits.
+    excerpt: "Both books cover a fascinating topic of human habits.
 Most of what we do in our day-to-day lives are habits.
 Habits do not require deep thinking and are being stored in a different part of our brain.
 If you want to understand and be able to control your habits, check out these two books.
 I would recommend reading at least one of them."
     url: "https://amzn.to/3k1svgl"
     btn_label: "Amazon"
     btn_class: "btn--primary"